chesslablab/chess-data/README.md

 	<img src="https://github.com/programarivm/pgn-chess/blob/master/resources/chess-board.jpg" />
 </p>

-PGN Chess Data provides you with CLI tools to manage a database of PGN games.
+This repo provides you with CLI tools to manage a [PGN Chess](https://github.com/programarivm/pgn-chess) database and an API for the purpose to study chess games as well as to analyze the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).

+For further information on how to plot the API data please visit [Heuristics Quest](https://github.com/programarivm/heuristics-quest).

 ### Set Up